Harley-Davidson WLA: Uses

 The US Army would use motorcycles for police and escort work, courier duties, and some scouting, as well as limited use to transport radio and radio suppression equipment.
 Allied motorcycles were almost never used as combat vehicles or for troop mobility, and so were rarely equipped with sidecars as was common on the German side.

-The WLAs in Soviet service however were often equipped with sidecars and were used as battlevehicles in the frontlines.Nevertheless, the WLA acquired the nickname "Liberator", since it was seen ridden by soldiers liberating occupied Europe.
+The WLAs in Soviet service however were often equipped with sidecars and were used as battle vehicles in the frontlines.
+Nevertheless, the WLA acquired the nickname "Liberator", since it was seen ridden by soldiers liberating occupied Europe.

 Technology

 The engine of the WLA is a side-valve design, which is reliable though not particularly efficient in comparison to overhead-valve designs.
 Harley-Davidson already had overhead valve engines in production for its Big Twin lines, but the "small twin" flathead design was popular in applications needing low cost and reliability more than power.
 This engine remained in production from 1937 to 1973 in the Servi-Car, although it was superseded in two-wheeled motorcycles by the more advanced flathead engine used in the Model K in 1952, the short-lived ancestor engine of the OHV Sportster from 1957.

 Though the model designation suggested high compression, for reliability, the Army version actually used a medium-compression version.
 In modern terms, the WLA's compression ratio of 5:1 is very low.
 Due to this low compression ratio, a WLA will run on 74 octane gasoline.

 The WLA also features springer front suspension.
 Harley-Davidson would not adopt telescopic front forks until after the war.
 The rear wheel had no suspension, giving this type of motorcycle the nickname "hard tail".